jguerrerovid/vidsigner_documentation/docs/0-vidchain.md

 VIDchain is a product of [Validated ID](https://www.validatedid.com/), a Spanish Qualified Trust Service Provider, providing Self-Sovereign Identity (SSI) and related services.
 SSI is a rather new concept for managing digital identities with the main goal to return the control over identity data back to the users.
 If you are interested in further explore SSI and its potential please check out our [SSI Whitepaper](https://www.validatedid.com/vidchain).

+## Documentation Overview
-The purpose of this documentation is twofold starting with first, a presentation of a general description and additionally a detailed description about the components.
-Second, integration guides are presented mainly for software architects and developers that aim to integrate VIDchain components into their systems.
+This documentation presents several layer of information starting with general information for the general public and everybody that is interested in VIDchain up to integration guides together with a detailed API description for architects and developers to be able to integrate VIDchain services into their systems.
+1. This page presents an overview of VIDchain including its components.
+2. The important components are detailed in the specific components section.
+3. Third, integration guides detail the necessary steps for the integration of our services into target systems.
+4. This integration is supported by the detailed VIDchain API specification.

 ## Main Features